 Join the National Alliance for Caregiving for the 12th Annual National Conference of Caregiving Advocates.
 Our one-day meeting will be hosted in partnership with the American Society on Aging at the Aging in America 2017 Conference, on Monday, March 26, 2018.
-To learn more about the Aging in America Conference, please visit http://www.asaging.org/aging-in-america.
+To register for the 12th Annual National Conference of Caregiver Advocates, you must first register for the American Society on Aging Conference by going to http://www.asaging.org/registration-information.

 Interested in partnering on the conference?
 Contact the Alliance at email@example.com for more information.